wasserth/TotalSegmentator/README.md

 ```
 Please also cite [nnUNet](https://github.com/MIC-DKFZ/nnUNet) since TotalSegmentator is heavily based on it.
 Moreover, we would really appreciate if you let us know what you are using this tool for.
 You can also tell us what classes we should add in future releases.
 You can do so [here](https://github.com/wasserth/TotalSegmentator/issues/1).

-### Certification

-We are working on a CE certified version of TotalSegmentator.
-If you are interested please get in touch: jakob.wasserthal@usb.ch

 ### Class details